 - Non-Toxic Kids Make Your Own Green Cleaning Products has cleaning recipes and ideas for engaging kids in the cleaning process.

-- Eartheasy's Non-Toxic Home Cleaning page has easy-to-use alternative cleaners and formulas for making your own cleaning products.
+- Eartheasy's Non-Toxic Home Cleaning has easy-to-use alternative cleaners and formulas for making your own cleaning products.

 - Money Crashers details 11+ Uses for Vinegar You Need to Know About, including how to clean your microwave, disinfect cutting boards, and deodorize containers.

-- The Modern Pet Blog's Earth-Friendly, Pet-Friendly Cleaning web page gives recipes using castile soap (a natural soap made from olive oil) for homemade solutions that are inexpensive and safe for your pets and the environment.
+- The Modern Pet Blog's Earth-Friendly, Pet-Friendly Cleaning gives recipes using castile soap (a natural soap made from olive oil) for homemade solutions that are inexpensive and safe for your pets and the environment.

 - Organized Home's online article, Pantry Cleaners: Recipes for Homemade Cleaning Products, covers cleaning with vinegar, baking soda, rubbing alcohol, and other products you probably already have in your pantry.